M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 * The domain configuration (`dnsconfig`) of the domain is not visible to the customer.

+* The backup configuration (`backupconfig`) is not visible to the customer.

-* Customers cannot and do not require SSH access to their servers for installing and managing apps.
+* Customers do not require SSH access to their servers for installing and managing apps.

 * Each Customers' data is completely isolated to the VM.